 Under the WHS laws, employers must have measures in place to eliminate or manage the risks arising from COVID-19.

 To do this, you should keep up to date with the latest COVID-19 information and advice to ensure that any action taken is appropriate.
-This includes closely monitoring the information provided by the Australian Government Department of Health, the Smartraveller website and advice from state or territory government agencies, including health departments and WHS regulators.
+This includes closely monitoring the information provided by the Australian Government Department of Health and advice from state or territory government agencies, including health departments and WHS regulators.

 You will not be able to completely eliminate the risk of workers contracting COVID-19 while carrying out work.
 However you must do all that is reasonably practicable to minimise that risk.

 What control measures will be reasonably practicable will depend on the work being carried out by workers and particular workplaces.
 Generally, you should:

 To assist you to do this quickly and efficiently, the National Painting and Decorating Institute has created an easily understandable and affordable on-line course, in association with the Australasian Infection Control Society.
 It contains important facts and information from the World Health Organisation, the Federal Department of Health, and SafeWork Australia, and is created in such as way to ensure that employers and employees understand the information.
 Topics covered include: